DavidDGD/emergency-response-time/README.md

 <table>
 <tr>
 <td>
   A web application using property data to calculate the time fire emergency services need before the suppression of a fire can start.
+The calculated 'Intervention
-The dashboard can be used for prioritizing fire safety inspections in the municipality of Amsterdam based on this 'Intervention Time'.
+  Times' are visualized in a dashboard, which in turn can be used for prioritizing fire safety inspections in the municipality of Amsterdam.
 </td>
 </tr>
 </table>